As the holiday season approaches, many people may be wondering what they can do to support small businesses while sticking to their own budgets.

 Purchase Merchandise Sold by the Business

 Does the business you frequent sell unique products or merchandise only available in-house at their location?
-Purchase these items and use your social media accounts to talk about how these specific products can’t be found anywhere else.
+Purchase these items as gifts and use your social media accounts to talk about how these specific products can’t be found anywhere else-just make sure the gift’s recipient is muted to the post.

 If the small business doesn’t sell merchandise or specialty products, inquire if they have any gift cards or gift certificates for sale.